 i Developments affecting debt and equity offerings

-- the oversight of the licensing, regulation and marketing of investment funds in the UAE remains with the SCA, which also carries out oversight and prudential supervision tasks pertinent to the financial position of mutual funds established and licensed in accordance with the provisions of these Regulations;
+- the oversight of the licensing, regulation and marketing of investment funds in the UAE remains with the SCA, which also carries out oversight and prudential supervision tasks pertinent to the financial position of mutual funds established and licensed in accordance with the provisions of the Rulebook;

 - SCA approval is required for the establishment of a local investment fund, which is any investment fund established in the UAE, excluding the free zones, and licensed by the SCA;

-- SCA approval is required for the marketing and promotion of foreign funds to investors in the UAE.
-The New Fund Regulations define a foreign fund as 'a mutual fund established outside the UAE, in a free zone, or in a financial free zone within the UAE'; and
+- SCA approval is required for the marketing and promotion of foreign funds to investors in the UAE; and

 - the marketing of a foreign fund to investors in the UAE requires the appointment of a UAE-licensed local promoter.